cataclym/KaikiBot/README.md

 Add it to pm2 for easy auto restart (I should add a shutdown function that pm2 catches).

 Feel like contributing?
 Please help me! :D

+Things needed to be done:
+Lowercase and Uppercase "I am" prefix (No idea how to) Shutdown function
+...